Word of God Sunday

 See this article from Vatican News about why this day and Sacred Scripture are important in the life of the faithful.

-Plus, be sure your family is signed up for the Family Bible Challenge, kicking off season eight on January 24, 2021.
+Plus, be sure your family is signed up for the Family Bible Challenge, enjoyed by more than 10,000 families.